 There will come a time when they will tend to be overly inquisitive about their biological parents.
 It is not only normal but also most likely bound to happen.
 Expecting them to act ignorant about it just because you have raised them up is not okay.
 Be with them.
 Support them.
 They will see your love and confidence with them which will strengthen your parent-child bonding.

-Always approach the post-adoption support centers if you find yourself in a difficult situation.
+Always approach the post-adoption support centres if you find yourself in a difficult situation.
 Understanding the fact that adopted children need extra care because of their health issues, your parenting journey can be happy.